National Food Security Act, 2013

 Those with Antyodaya cards are entitled to 35 kg per month at the same prices as above.

 The Act also includes the Midday Meal Scheme (MDM), the Integrated Child Development Services (ICDS) and maternity entitlements.
 While the MDM and ICDS were pre-existing schemes of the union government, universal maternity entitlements were created under the NFSA 2013 for the first time.
 In 2017, these entitlements were operationalized through the Pradhan Mantri Matru Vandana Yojana.
 Through the ICDS and MDM, pregnant women, lactating mothers, and children are eligible for daily free meals in government schools and Anganwadi centres.

 The bill was hotly debated before its introduction in Parliament and after it was introduced in Parliament.
 It was introduced into India's parliament on 22 December 2011, promulgated as a presidential ordinance on 5 July 2013, and enacted into law on 12 September 2013.
-Government of Odisha announced implementation of the act in 14 district from 17 November 2015.
+Government of Odisha announced implementation of the act in 14 districts from 17 November 2015.
 Government of Assam implemented the Act on 24 December 2015.